prernaa7/cardiac-arrest-prediction-model/README.md

 The **Random Forest model** outperforms Logistic Regression in predicting cardiac arrest.
 This model can provide early warning insights, helping in timely clinical intervention and risk management.

 ## Dataset

-The dataset is included in this repository: [Cardiac Arrest Dataset](data/cardiac_arrest_dataset.csv)
+The dataset used for this project is included in the repository (`/data/cardiac_arrest_dataset.csv`).
+> Note: The original source of the dataset is unknown.